-- (a) The first row of boulder (rock fill) must be placed on a binding layer of 150 mm minimum thickness of 20 MPa/20 concrete or better.
-The rock fill within the depth of embedment must be set in concrete; - (b) All boulders must be placed with the minimum dimension vertical; Multiple blocks along the width and elevation is not permitted; - (c) Vertical joints between adjacent boulders, in the longitudinal direction of the wall, must be staggered between successive courses by a distance not less than 300 mm; - (d) Vertical joints between adjacent boulders, in the cross-section of the wall, must be staggered between successive courses by a distance not less than 300 mm; - (e) Placement of the boulders must be progressive along the wall length so as to minimise voids.
-Packing Stone (see Section 53.2.3 may be used to correct uneven surfaces and to prevent rocking; - (f) The extent of contact at any interface between boulders of the adjacent courses in a cross-section must be not less than 75% of the width of the particular interface in the cross-section; - (g) Adjacent boulders must touch; - i.
-The face of the wall must have a uniform appearance for the full visible height by suitable selection from a stockpile.
-Boulders of similar exposed end dimensions must be placed as uniformly as practicable along the length and height of the wall. - ii.
-Placement of boulders must be subject to daily inspections by the Contractor's RPEQ Geotechnical Engineer.
+- a) the first row of boulder (rock fill) must be placed on a binding layer of 150 mm minimum thickness of 20 MPa/20 concrete or better.
+The rock fill within the depth of embedment must be set in concrete - b) all boulders must be placed with the minimum dimension vertical; Multiple blocks along the width and elevation is not permitted - c) vertical joints between adjacent boulders, in the longitudinal direction of the wall, must be staggered between successive courses by a distance not less than 300 mm - vertical joints between adjacent boulders, in the cross-section of the wall, must be staggered between successive courses by a distance not less than 300 mm - e) placement of the boulders must be progressive along the wall length so as to minimise voids.
+Packing Stone (see Section 53.2.3 may be used to correct uneven surfaces and to prevent rocking - f) the extent of contact at any interface between boulders of the adjacent courses in a crosssection must be not less than 75% of the width of the particular interface in the cross-section - g) adjacent boulders must touch - i. the face of the wall must have a uniform appearance for the full visible height by suitable selection from a stockpile.
+Boulders of similar exposed end dimensions must be placed as uniformly as practicable along the length and height of the wall - ii. placement of boulders must be subject to daily inspections by the Contractor's RPEQ Geotechnical Engineer.

-53.3.3 Backfill Compaction
+53.3.3 Backfill compaction

-Compaction of backfill adjacent to the boulder wall / drainage blanket must conform to the requirements of Table 10 in Technical Standard MRTS04, with the exception that the compaction of the backfill shall be carried out with no relaxation of compaction requirements adjacent to the wall.
+Compaction of backfill adjacent to the boulder wall / drainage blanket must conform to the requirements of Table 15.2 in Technical Specification MRTS04, with the exception that the compaction of the backfill shall be carried out with no relaxation of compaction requirements adjacent to the wall.
 Light compaction equipment as per MRTS03 shall be shall be used for compaction of back fill.
 The wall must be designed to accommodate this compaction-induced thrust.

-53.3.4 Concrete Slurry Fill
+53.3.4 Concrete slurry fill